JodieHillKitcherside/ci-project02-ipcc-ar6-quiz/README.md

 2. Graphs or assigned links to each explanation/ when answer revealled.
 3. List of all sources with a button to release this - would be especially useful for any scientists, research and developemtn or product development users.
 4. Option to pdf the questions and answers dataset.
+5. Most arrays have been accessed using JSON dot notation, for more complex addtions to the quiz would use indexing.

 ## Design